 In the future, we will seek to obtain appropriate insurance coverage with respect to any future clinical trials of our other drug candidates, but we may not be able to obtain the levels of coverage desired on acceptable terms, or at all.
 If we do secure product liability insurance, we may subsequently determine that additional amounts of coverage would be desirable at later stages of clinical development of our drug candidates or upon commencing commercialization of any drug candidate that obtains required approvals, but we may not be able to obtain such additional coverage amounts when needed on acceptable terms, or at all.
 Unless and until we obtain such insurance, we would be solely responsible for any product liability claims relating to our preclinical and clinical development activities.
-Further, even after any such insurance coverage is obtained, any claim that may be brought against us could result in a court judgment or settlement in an amount that is not covered, in whole or in part, by any insurance policies we may then have or that is in excess of the limits of our covered by any product liability insurance we may obtain, and we may not have, or be able to obtain, sufficient capital to pay such amounts.
-A successful product liability claim or series of claims brought against us could and we may not have, or be able to obtain, sufficient capital to pay such amounts.
-A successful product liability claim or series of claims brought against us could and, if judgments exceed our insurance coverage, could decrease our cash and adversely affect our business, operations, and our prospects.
+Further, even after any such insurance coverage is obtained, any claim that may be brought against us could result in a court judgment or settlement in an amount that is not covered, in whole or in part, by any insurance policies we may then have or that is in excess of the limits of our insurance coverage.
+We would be required to pay any amounts awarded by a court or negotiated in a settlement that exceed the coverage limitations or that are not covered by any product liability insurance we may obtain, and we may not have, or be able to obtain, sufficient capital to pay such amounts.
+A successful product liability claim or series of claims brought against us could cause our stock price to fall and, if judgments exceed our insurance coverage, could decrease our cash and adversely affect our business, operations, and prospects.